senorris/Chicago-Food-Inspection-Failures/README.md

 ### Coding help

-* This repository also contains [Coding Examples](Untitled2.ipyn) that helps you further understand the data and shape it to your liking
+* This repository also contains [Coding Examples](https://github.com/senorris/Chicago-Food-Inspection-Failures/blob/main/Food_Inspection_Failures_Sorted.ipynb) that help you further understand the data and shape it to your liking

 * The Coding Example also creates a step-by-step guide to ensure maximum ease for someone trying to learn about Chicago Food Inspections